Insights

 Drones equipped with multispectral cameras capture detailed aerial imagery, enabling farmers to monitor crop health and determine the precise need for chemical applications.
 Suppliers like DJI offer drones that provide actionable data to optimize pesticide and fertilizer application, leading to more targeted and efficient use.

-These technologies streamline agrochem operations and empower farmers with precision tools, and these and other examples continue to demonstrate increased productivity and sustainability.
+These technologies streamline agrochem operations and empower farmers with precision tools and continue to demonstrate better productivity and sustainability.

 Source: Infosys